Top 25 Bolivian Foods – Best Bolivian Dishes

 5. Chicharrón

-On weekends in Cochabamba, it is common to see chicharrón being cooked in large copper pans over a wood fire.
+Every weekend in Cochabamba, you’re likely to see chicharrón being cooked in large copper pans over a wood fire.
 Pieces of meat are cooked along with bacon and pigskin fried in their own fat and chicha (an alcoholic beverage made with fermented cornmeal).
-It is sided with by mote (boiled corn), potatoes, and llajwa.
+It is typically accompanied by mote (boiled corn), potatoes, and llajwa.
+What’s llajwa?
+It’s a hot chili sauce made from locotos, hot chili peppers, and tomatoes that you’ll find on virtually every Bolivian dinner table.

 6. Fricasé

-This is a dish symbolic of the city of La Paz.
-Its base is pork stewed in abundant water with onion, spices, herbs, lemon, and red and yellow chili.
+This is an iconic dish in the city of La Paz.
+Pork is stewed in abundant water with onion, spices, herbs, lemons, and red and yellow chilis.
 The broth is then thickened with bread crumbs and served in a deep dish with chuño, peeled corn, and potatoes.
+Chuño is a freeze-dried potato product, traditionally made by the Quechua and Aymara communities.

 7. Chorizo Chuquisaqueño

-From the Chuquisaca region, this is a Creole well-spiced pork sausage served in an open sandwich, usually before noon.
-It is accompanied by a salad made of lettuce, tomato, onion, and locoto.
+This is a mouth-watering Creole spiced pork sausage snack from the Chuquisaca region.
+An open sandwich, it’s usually served for breakfast or brunch.
+It is typically accompanied by a salad of lettuce, tomato, onion, and, of course, locoto.

 8. Chola Sandwich